YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that an attempt to parse a file-specification exceeded the maximum length for file-specifications.

-Action: Review the file-specification for valid syntax; if it is a logical name / environment variable, confirm its definition.
+Action: Review the file-specification for valid syntax; if it is a logical name/environment variable, confirm its definition.

 --------------------
 PARFILSPC